GregValiant/GV-PostProcessors/README.md

 ZhopOnTravel can now add retractions when they are necessary.

 MaxVolumetricSpeed (Max E Speed by Flow Rate) is new and there is a pull request in for it.
+    Also added the same function as a Plugin.
+The settings appear at the top of the "Speed Settings" in Cura.

 PurgeLinesAndUnload - found a couple of bugs (typos) and added support for machines with disallowed areas.
 Added moves when a multi-extruder printer travels to the purge tower at the beginning of a print.